Skills gaps are exciting because they mean the industry is growing. In the case of blockchain, it also means that the industry can’t grow fast enough.

 So, what can be done about this shortage?

 As mentioned, blockchain development is what’s called a “hard skill”, as opposed to a soft skill.
-Basically, that means that going off and becoming an expert in it is something that can’t be done without serious time and commitment.
+Basically, that means that going off and becoming a blockchain engineer for instance is something that can’t be done without serious time and commitment.

 While most of us can’t just decide to get up and fill the skills gap, there are things we can do.

 We can help by spreading awareness of the demand for this exciting profession.
-We can also help by broadcasting the variety of tasks that can be performed by those who master this skill of the future.
+We can also help by sharing blockchain and cryptocurrency job opportunities, and broadcasting the variety of tasks that can be performed by those who master this skill of the future.

 Andrew has been passionately building products and services for the cryptocurrency industry since 2013.
 Andrew co-founded Bitcoin.com.au in 2014 after finding the process of acquiring Bitcoin too complex, expensive and fraught with anxiety.
 Click here to view Andrew’s full bio.